Helpful prior learning:

 power: the ability to influence events or the behaviour of other people

-empathetic: the ability to understand other people’s feelings
+empathy: the ability to understand other people’s feelings

 economic inequality: unequal distribution of income and opportunity between different groups in society